First-order Phase Transition interpretation of PTA signal produces solar-mass Black Holes: Data analysis

 The BBN bound $\Delta N_{\rm eff} \lesssim 0.3$ \cite{Pitrou:2018cgg,Dvorkin:2022jyg} applies after neutrino decouples below the temperature $T_{\rm dec}$ where $g_*(T< T_{\rm dec})\equiv 2+(7/8)\cdot 6\cdot (4/11)^{4/3} \simeq 3.36$.
 We obtain

 Two scenarios must be distinguished.
 The first one is when reheating after percolation occurs in a dark sector, in which case Eq.~\ref{eq:Delta_N_eff_app} is the BBN constraints.
 The second one is when reheating after the 1stOPT occurs into the Standard Model, in which case Eq.~\ref{eq:Delta_N_eff_app} applies only if the reheating temperature is below the neutrino decoupling temperature $T_{\rm reh} \lesssim 1~\rm MeV$.
 The last case is the scenario we consider in this work.
+Note that stronger BBN constraints have been considered in the literature, e.g. $T_{\rm reh} \lesssim 3~\rm MeV$ in \cite{Bai:2021ibt}, or $T_{\rm reh} \lesssim 2~\rm MeV$ and $4~\rm MeV$ for cases of electromagnetic and hadronic decays respectively \cite{Kawasaki:2000en,Hasegawa:2019jsa}.

 \underline{PBH prior.} --- The condition of not producing PBH with an energy density larger than the one of observed dark matter, $f_{\rm PBH} < 1$, implies a lower bound on the rate of completion of a 1stOPT \cite{Gouttenoire:2023naa}